danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 securely validated by clients, so that the short name is presented to users while the long name is used to actually connect.

-The server advertises both its (long) unique name and its short nickname using {{!DNS-SD=RFC6763}}.
-The client connects to the long name and performs a full TLS handshake and validation ({{validation}}).
-The client then connects to the short nickname and performs a full TLS handshake.
-If the same public key was presented by both TLS connections, the client SHOULD present both the long name and short name to the user.
+A server already advertising its long name using mDNS can also advertise its short name using mDNS.
+The client needs to validate they are the same server, prior to allowing the user to interact with the short name.
+The client can do this by making two connections -- one to the long name and another to the short name and verify they both return the same public key and that the TLS handshake finishes successfully (proving the server has possession of the associated private key).

 The client need only look for matching short name and unique name within the same TLD domain name (that is, if a unique name is advertised